-It is the role of the ICT Network Manager to ensure that the school computer system is working optimally at all times and that any faults are rectified as soon as possible.
+It is the role of the ICT network support staff to ensure that the school computer system is working optimally at all times and that any faults are rectified as soon as possible.
 To this end:

-9.1 You should report any problems that need attention to the ICT Network Manager as soon as is feasible.
-Problems that seriously hinder your job or teaching and require immediate attention should be reported by telephone; any other problem must be reported via the online support request system.

-- 9.2 If you suspect your computer has been affected by a virus or other malware, you must report this to the ICT Network Manager immediately. - 9.3 If you have lost documents or files, you should report this as soon as possible.
+- 9.1 You should report any problems that need attention to the ICT network support staff as soon as is feasible using the support@exhallgrange.co.uk e-mail or via telephone on extension 1080.
+Problems that seriously hinder your job or teaching and require immediate attention should be reported by telephone; any other problem must be reported via the online support request system. - 9.2 If you suspect your computer has been affected by a virus or other malware, you must report this to the ICT network staff immediately. - 9.3 If you have lost documents or files, you should report this as soon as possible.
 The longer a data loss problem goes unreported, the lesser the chances of your data being recoverable (mere minutes can count).